TYPO3-extensions/gridelements/Documentation/Chapters/Introduction/Index.rst

 to control the frontend output of a grid elements based on this layout later on.

-Another usability improvement of Grid Elements is the new  **drag and drop behavior** added to the page module.
+Another usability improvement of Grid Elements is the **drag and drop behavior** added to the page module.
 You can drag elements between different columns within the page or element grid.
 Drop an element to move it or make a copy by pressing the CTRL-key while